serokell/blog-posts/untyped-lambda-calculus/article.md

 Lambda calculus, initially envisioned as a formal logic system, was developed by [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) around the 1930s to explore the foundations of mathematics.

-The initial formulation had a logical inconsistency known as the [Kleene–Rosser paradox].
+The initial formulation had a logical inconsistency known as the [Kleene–Rosser paradox] (Cantini, 2007).
 To sidestep this issue, Church isolated the part of lambda calculus relevant only to computation in 1936.
 This isolate is now known as the untyped lambda calculus.